intentor/adic/README.md

 	}
 }
 ```
-It's also possible to wire any dependencies through constructor.
+**Hint**: it's also possible to wire any dependencies through constructor.
 However, in this case the dependencies will only be resolved once, during instantiation.

-It's a good practice to place all your commands under the same namespace, so it's easy to register them.
+**Note**: it's a good practice to place all your commands under the same namespace, so it's easy to register them.

 ##### Types of commands